 Canada is regularly rated as one of the best countries to live in by the United Nations.
-It is the second largest country in the world in terms of natural and oil resources only behind the United States, and it is particularly known for its great education system, high life expectancy, and low crime rates.
+It is the second-largest country in the world in terms of natural and oil resources only behind the United States, and it is particularly known for its great education system, high life expectancy, and low crime rates.

 As a diverse and multicultural country, Canada encourages immigration, in general, adding to the variety of the world’s different cultures and ethnic groups that help students settle quickly and concentrate on their studies in a peaceful environment.
-Canada is a top destination for international students and the student visa allows them to study at many of the countries world class universities and colleges.
+Canada is a top destination for international students and the student visa allows them to study at many of the countries' world-class universities and colleges.

-Canadian universities are very popular for international students as Canada has some of the lowest tuition fees rates in the world, with fees starting as low as CAN $6,000 year.
+Canadian universities are very popular for international students as Canada has some of the lowest tuition fees rates in the world, with fees starting as low as CAN $6,000 a year.
 Canadian universities are known to have a high-quality standard with 4 Canadian institutions in the top 100 university rankings, and 10 in the top 200.

 It is important for international students to understand that in Canada the word college has a totally different meaning compared to other countries and the US for example.
-In Canada, a college is an institution that awards qualifications of a more vocational nature, often below bachelor’s level.
+In Canada, a college is an institution that awards qualifications of a more vocational nature, often below the bachelor’s level.
 Whereas a university will offer bachelor’s, master’s, and doctorate degrees.

 For accommodation, most students stay in university dormitories which can be found on or close to campus.
 This accommodation arrangement is recommended for new undergraduate students as it provides a great opportunity for meeting a lot of new people.

 Across all the university institutions in Canada internet access is readily available, and housing is either catered or self-catered and can have standard en-suite rooms.
-For example, the University of Ottawa charges roughly CAN $600 per month for accommodation and leases can be for 8-12 months contracts.
+For example, the University of Ottawa charges roughly CAN $600 per month for accommodation, and leases can be for 8-12 months contracts.